 I am in need of a new electric car.
 I have sold my little Ford and now it is time to get a new set of wheels.
 Why am I telling you this?
-Well I could do with your help as well as some offers from Dealerships.
-I would like to test as many cars as possible and I need car dealerships to help me.
-I know people relate to this same question, as it has been going around my circle of friends for some time.
+Well I could do with your help, as well as some offers from Dealerships.
+I would like to test as many cars as possible.
+I know people relate to this same question, as it has been going around my circle of friends for some time now.

 Setting the scene from the start, I am a normal, 40 (something) year old man.
 Not particularly rich but has some disposable income to buy a nice new car.
 I have a job, a mortgage and bills to sort every month so whatever I buy, it has to be reasonably priced.
 Therefore, I won’t be looking at Jaguars, Mercedes and BMWs, unless something happens with my Premium Bonds!
 I am just after a decent Green credentialied, family car.

 We all have the responsibility to look after the future of our planet and I am no excluded.
 By 2035 all Petrol and Diesel cars will no longer be sold and therefore this is a great time to look at the future of motoring (BBC report).
 My question is, is the UK really ready for a fully electric car?
 I am willing to try them and be convinced, hence why I need to test as many of these cars as possible.
 My only concern, is the price, have you seen the price of these things?
 Are they really worth it?
 I have so many unanswered questions, as in what is it like to live with one?

 There are lots of car charging points, new infrastructure going on all the time, home charging points are coming down in price but the real question is, am I ready for an Electric car?
 There feels like there is something holding me back, perhaps it is just a mental thing?
 There is only going to be one way to find out what it is, that is to get out there and try them.